DimensionElementInsert TM1 Function: Use, Syntax and Examples

 Syntax of DimensionElementInsert

 DimensionElementInsert (Dimension, InsertionPoint, ElName, ElType);

-InsertionPoint is an existing dimension element.
-The element being added to the dimension will be inserted immediately before this existing element.
-If this parameter is empty, the new element is added to the end of the dimension.
+- InsertionPoint is an existing dimension element.
+The element being added to the dimension will be inserted immediately before this existing element (note, if this parameter is empty, the new element is added to the end of the dimension).

 - N – for a numeric element.

 - C – for a consolidated element.